Graduate Student and Postdoctoral Scholars Recognition Program

 Requirements

-• Leadership in Mentoring: This recognition category highlights outstanding efforts and impact in research and safety mentoring, broadly defined.
+- Leadership in Mentoring: This recognition category highlights outstanding efforts and impact in research and safety mentoring, broadly defined.
 Mentoring may involve peers in their own research group as well as outside groups, undergraduate/high school researchers, and participants in short-term research programs (e.g. summer programs, REUs, international exchanges).

 Graduate students and postdoctoral scholars cannot self-nominate themselves for this recognition.
-Departments that nominate individuals for recognition in any of the three categories must provide their selection criteria as to why the individuals were nominated.
+Departments that nominate individuals for recognition in any of the five categories must provide their selection criteria as to why the individuals were nominated.
 This can come in many forms and can include, but is not limited to, recommendation letters, evaluative rubrics, or other evidence-based supplemental documents.

 If your department needs additional support in nominating graduate students and postdoctoral scholars, ACS is providing an optional sample rubric that departments can use if they wish to.
-The criteria outlined in these rubrics are designed to serve as a framework for the behaviors associated leadership in each of the three categories.
+The criteria outlined in these rubrics are designed to serve as a framework for the behaviors associated with leadership in each of the five categories.
 Departments are not required to use this optional rubric in their selection processes and may choose to create their own set of nomination criteria and guidelines.

-ACS Graduate Student and Postdoctoral Scholars Recognition Program Sample Rubric
+Graduate Student and Postdoctoral Scholars Recognition Program Sample Rubric

 Recognition Process